- Home

 The Program

 The Design Catalyst Program is a six month business development experience designed for small creative businesses.
-Through a series of evening classes, participants receive hands-on guidance in business strategy, professional development, financial planning, and peer to peer networking.
+Through a series of afternoon classes, participants receive hands-on guidance in business strategy, professional development, financial planning, and peer to peer networking.
+Additionally, each participant receives individualized mentorship tailored to their needs.
 The program creates a supportive learning environment where creative professionals can grow alongside others, share experiences, and strengthen their business practices.

-Participants are selected through a thoughtful and competitive application process that includes interviews, a review of proposed business milestones, and an assessment of financial sustainability.
+Participants are selected through a thoughtful and competitive application process that includes interviews, a review of proposed business milestones, and a review of business finances.

 Since 2016, the Design Catalyst Program has supported creative professionals with limited access to business resources.
-While the program has historically been open only to individuals from low to moderate income backgrounds, DESIGNxRI is now expanding access.
-Beginning in 2025, the program will welcome applicants of all income levels, with a tiered fee structure to ensure greater equity and accessibility.
+While the program has historically been open only to individuals from low to moderate income backgrounds, DESIGNxRI has now expanded access.
+The program welcomes applicants of all income levels, with a tiered fee structure to ensure greater equity and accessibility.

 The Design Catalyst Program’s tuition is sliding scale, determined by household income and county of residence.
 You may calculate your tuition below.
 For information regarding calculating tuition for businesses with more than one owner, see our FAQ below.